Jo Mora: Carmel-by-the-Sea

 On July 22, 1922, for the opening day of the Carmel Woods subdivision, Mora had carved and painted a wooded statue of Padre Junípero Serra, which was installed within a small wooden shrine, surrounded by plants and a pair of wooden benches at the entrance to the development, at the intersection of Camino del Monte and Alta Avenue.

 In 1925, he designed the commemorative half dollar for the California Diamond Jubilee.
 During this period he also illustrated a number of books, made large murals, and published charts, maps (cartes) and diagrams of the West and Western themes.
 Beginning in 1937, Mora wrote and illustrated children's books about the West.
 In 1939, a Works Progress Administration project was completed, with Mora bas-relief sculpture adorning the King City High School Auditorium building.

+Military service and military artworks

+Jo Mora seen here in his Army uniform, posing with his son Jo Mora Jr., near the Citizens' Military Training Camp in Monterey.
+Around 1925.

+Mora joined the United States Army during World War I, where he reached the rank of Major, commanding a field artillery unit.
+He was never deployed to Europe, but he remained in the service for many years after the war.
+He also translated Indigenous and Native American languages for the US Army Signal Corp.
+Every summer, he was one of two primary commanders of the Citizens' Military Training Camp at Monterey.
+Resulting from this military service came his famous illustrations in the annual yearbook for the CMTC in Monterey, The Bear-Cat Musketeer.
+He also illustrated the post newspaper for Camp Zachary Taylor.
+He served in the 91st Training Division.